nuuuwan/news_lk3_data/README.md

 *2024-09-18 20:58:00* · [`economynextcom`](https://economynext.com/sri-lanka-president-expects-thursday-talks-with-bondholders-to-end-bankruptcy-179935/) · `en`

-ECONOMYNEXT – Sri Lanka will hold talks with sovereign bondholders on Thursday September 19, President Ranil Wickremesinghe was quoted as saying at a rally, signally that he expected talks to conclude successfully.
+ECONOMYNEXT – Sri Lanka will hold talks with sovereign bondholders on Thursday September 19, President Ranil Wickremesinghe was quoted as saying at a rally, signaling that he expected talks to conclude successfully.

 Following the talks Sri Lanka’s “bankruptcy will end and support from all countries will be restored”, he was quoted as saying in a text message.